vscosta/yap/pl/attributes.md

 variables, such as CHR, CLP(FD), and CLP(QR), rely on the SWI-Prolog interface.

-+ @ref attributes
++ @ewd attributes
 + @ref New_Style_Attribute_Declarations
 + @ref CohYroutining
 + @ref AttributeVariables_Builtins

-@{

-@defgroup attributes SICStus Style attribute declarations.
+@section attributes SICStus Style attribute declarations.
-@ingroup AttributedVariables

 The YAP library `atts` implements attribute variables in the style of SICStus Prolog.
 Attributed variables work as follows: